 With small class sizes and mentorship, professors are able to provide individualized training.
 They bring decades of experience and unique perspectives from varied backgrounds.

-Chris Riley
+Christopher Riley

-Professor of Story
+Professor of Film

-Dr. Julie Anne Stevens
+Julie Anne Stevens, PhD

 Adjunct Professor of Humanities

-Professor of Film Producing and Distribution
+Professor of Theology and Humanities

 Bill Marsilii